 The term Unisex in the garment world means that it will fit most “everyone, male or female.
 However, that doesn’t necessarily mean it will be flattering.
 With current trends in fashion, most people are looking for a slim-fitted look.
 Unisex shirts will be slim and fitted on some, mostly men, but they will not be slim and fitted on women.
 Let’s face it, men and women are built differently, so doesn’t it make sense that clothing is built differently for men and women?
 Most people want garments specifically cut for their fit, and most, if not all garment manufacturers know this and make a “Unisex” (or men’s cut) shirt and a Women’s cut shirt.
+Read on to see how unisex shirts fit!

 The 6 most popular Unisex soft style ring spun cotton shirts in the printing world are listed below, along with their women’s equivalent.